6 Hours

 Best practices for precision

-- Use tools: make use of calculators, apps, or spreadsheets to automate conversions and eliminate manual errors.
+1. Use tools: use calculators, apps, or spreadsheets to automate conversions and eliminate manual errors.

 Conclusion

 Time conversions are deceptively simple but fraught with pitfalls that can ripple into real-world consequences.
-Because of that, whether managing food safety, medication schedules, or project timelines, precision matters.
-In practice, by mastering mental shortcuts, leveraging technology, and understanding common errors, you can figure out time-related tasks with confidence.
-Remember: 60 isn’t 100, decimals aren’t minutes, and rounding too soon can cost you.
+That said, remember: 60 isn’t 100, decimals aren’t minutes, and rounding too soon can cost you.
+Whether managing food safety, medication schedules, or project timelines, precision matters.
+By mastering mental shortcuts, leveraging technology, and understanding common errors, you can work through time-related tasks with confidence.
 Stay sharp, and let accuracy be your guide.